 What To Pack

-Before we get started, let’s cover some things to pack for a trip to South America
+Before we get started, let’s cover some things to pack in your waterproof duffel bag for a trip to South America.

 To visit Argentina without hitting the hiking trails would be a real shame.
 Some of the trails in Patagonia can be very rocky and hard on the knees.
 You can bring your own trekking poles or buy some in Buenos Aires.